TheOdinProject/curriculum/html_css/layout_lesson_template.md

 ### Learning Outcomes
 List any learning outcomes here in bullet point format.
-Knowledge the student should have a better understanding of once they have read through the assignments.
+Knowledge the learner should have a better understanding of once they have read through the assignments.

 ### Overview